Examples

 model.applyBC(aka.FromTraction(trac), "Traction")

-is a numpy array of size spatial_dimension
+where trac is a numpy array of size spatial_dimension.

 Additionally, the simulation can be run in parallel.
 To do so, the following lines are added: